 The frame is a masterclass in design, folding down swiftly but feeling reassuringly sturdy when fully assembled.
 It's not feather-light, but Gocycle has pared 1kg off the weight through cunning use of different materials throughout the frame.
 This also results in a bike that's well balanced and easy to carry unfolded.

 Like all folding e-bikes, it features small wheels that can be somewhat unforgiving on uneven surfaces, but a little shock absorber underneath the saddle soaks up the worst of the bumps.
 It carries a premium price tag, and if you're on a budget then that excellent MiRider One below will suit you better, but if you're looking for a folding e-bike to be your new daily rider then we think the cost is justifiable.

 The MiRider One is a very impressive folding e-bike – it packs down in under a minute, it's one of the lightest models around, and it's remarkably affordable.
 It's extremely comfortable to ride as well, and when we tested it, we were surprised at just how solid its magnesium alloy frame felt.
 There are no compromises; it doesn't feel like a folding bike at all.

-- Read our full Brompton M6L Electric review
+Read our full Mycle Compact Folding Electric Bike review

 The Mate City is a real conversation, as our reviewer discovered, with its stylish frame (available in a range of subtle and not-so subtle paint colors) attracting a lot of admirers.
 It's solidly built too, with a robust frame that packs down fast, and is easily adjusted to suit your height and preferred riding position.